Posted on 2 November 2020, updated on 1 February 2023.

 Network Security Policy

 NetworkPolicy is a Kubernetes resource, it let you control the traffic flow at the IP address or port level.
-Before using them you should install the Network Plugin In practice, imagine the case of a classic Web application compose of a FrontEnd, Middleware, and a database.
+Before using them you should install the Network Plugin In practice, imagine the case of a classic Web application composed of a FrontEnd, Middleware, and a database.
 In this case, you may want to restrain access to your Database by giving it access only from your middleware.

-When you are using Network Policy you should just keep in mind that it applies only to low-level traffic, can't block traffic from a pod to the same pod.
+When you are using Network Policy you should just keep in mind that it applies only to low-level traffic, and can't block traffic from a pod to the same pod.

 Role Base Access control is one of the most important security concepts in K8s.
 You may find many articles on it explaining how it works.
 To sum up it can control the access of resources for users or other resources inside the cluster.
-You should read with attention the documentation moreover take care of some special features of Kubernetes like Secrets as detail in this article.
+You should read with attention the documentation and moreover take care of some special features of Kubernetes like Secrets as detailed in this article.

 Kubernetes External Tools

 With a growing community, a lot of external projects are developed to help scan and improve your cluster security In this domain, AquaSecurity is the main actor in the community.
 You can find several of their tools on Github for example:

-Monitoring and alerting is always a good practice.
+Monitoring and alerting is always good practice.
 In case of an incident, it could be useful to have all the metrics of your cluster to determine the breach or impact.
 You can find many tools in the Padok article dedicated to Monitoring linked before.

-Some organization are currently trying or have already defined standards for example:
+Some organizations are currently trying or have already defined standards for example:

 CIS creates a benchmark that is used by Kube-bench to verify if your cluster is securely deployed.

 Security is a trending topic nowadays, especially in the context of Kubernetes.
 This technology gives us access to several resources to manage the security context.

-Configure and properly use those security resources is important.
+Configuring and properly using those security resources is important.
 To help you check this the ever-growing Kubernetes community offer tools like Kube-Bench.